 Let’s start with a quick answer to this question:

 We can now walk through this answer in further detail.

-First, which security features are available in Apache Kafka, and thus in Kafka Streams?
-Kafka Streams supports all the client-side security features in Apache Kafka.
+First, which security features are available in Apache Kafka, and thus in the Streams API?
+The Streams API in Kafka supports all the client-side security features in Apache Kafka.
 In this short blog post we cannot cover these client-side security features in full detail, so I recommend reading the Kafka Security chapter in the Confluent Platform documentation and our previous blog post Apache Kafka Security 101 to familiarize yourself with the security features that are currently available in Apache Kafka.

 That said, let me highlight a couple of important Kafka security features that are essential for implementing robust data infrastructures, whether these are used for building horizontal services at larger companies, for multi-tenant infrastructures (e.g. microservices), or for shared platforms such as in the Internet of Things.
-Later on I will then demonstrate an example application where we use some of these security features in Kafka Streams.
+Later on I will then demonstrate an example application where we use some of these security features in the Streams API in Kafka.

 Kafka security features include: